rx/rx.github.io/_posts/2018-01-02-how-entertainment-could-save-the-world.md

 layout: post
 title: How Entertainment Could Save the World
 subtitle: Go a see a play at your local theater and make the world a better place.
+description: Go a see a play at your local theater and make the world a better place.
 draft: true
 image: making-world-a-better-place.png
 ---